Building Research and Innovation in Nigeria’s Science (BRAINS)

 iii.
 Preliminary Data (2-3 sentences) – this section is not required if there are no preliminary data

-iv.
-Experimental Design and Methods (1/2 page): Describe the data collection methods, analytical plan, and data management plan, as relevant.
+- Experimental Design and Methods (1 page): Describe the data collection methods, analytical plan, and data management plan, as relevant.

-h.
-Budget (1/2 page): The budget must cover the activities for the 1-year time period.
+- Budget (1 page): The budget must cover the activities for the 1-year time period.
 The budget may not include salary support, travel, workshop/conference attendance fees, IRB fees, or indirect costs (facilities and administrative costs).

-I. Budget justification: The justification must include a detailed explanation for the expenses noted in the budget.
+- Budget justification (1 page): The justification must include a detailed explanation for the expenses noted in the budget.
 Describe the role of each person listed under Personnel.

-1. Minimum margins are 1 inch on all sides.
-Use either Times New Roman or Arial font with a font size of at least 11 point.
+- Minimum margins are 1 inch on all sides.
+Use either Times New Roman or Arial Font with a font size of at least 11 point.

-Evaluation: All applications will be evaluated by the BRAINS Research Review Committee, evaluations will be based on: investigator ability, scientific merit, relevance, and potential for generating subsequent funding and publications.
+All applications will be evaluated by the BRAINS Research Review Committee, evaluations will be based on: investigator ability, scientific merit, relevance and potential for generating subsequent funding and publications.
 All applications must address one of the BRAINS research themes.

 Reviewers will provide a written evaluation of the application along with a numerical score (1-5, 1 being the best).
 The reviews and scores will be taken into consideration in the applications with a score below 3; all others will only receive a numerical score.

-Within 30 days of completing the project, the investigator must submit a final progress report stating preliminary scientific findings, a report of any possible research applications that are built out of the project, and any publications that resulted from the pilot project.
-The investigator will be required to give an oral presentation to the BRAINS research review committee on the details of their research work and their subsequent findings at the conclusion of the project.
+Within 30 days of completing the project¸ the investigator must submit a final progress report stating preliminary scientific findings, a report of any possible research applications that are built out of the project.
+The investigator will be required to give and oral presentation to the BRAINS research review committee on the details of their research work and their subsequent findings at the conclusion of the project.
 It is also anticipated that final presentations will also be delivered at the annual BRAINS faculty retreat.